marvinneugebauer/Deep-Learning-Projects/README.md

   +  In this project, our goal is to create a deep learning model with an autoencoder architecture.
 Additionally, we conduct a parametric experiment to answer the question: What is the optimal combination of encoding/decoding units and latent units within a specified range, aiming for minimal loss?
 After conducting the experiment, we visualize and evaluate the obtained results.

 ## Projects on Convolutional Neural Networks
+- **Autoencoder on occcluded Gaussians**
+  +  In this project, we build an CNN based autoencoder capable of removing occlusions on Gaussians.
+To achieve our goal, we create two datasets consisting of images of a two-dimensional Gaussian distribution.
+The images in both datasets are almost the same but differ in one single aspect.
+In one dataset, we artificially introduce occlusions consisting of random bars, whereas in the other dataset, the images remain in their original state without introducing occlusions.
+Next, we construct a CNN autoencoder with an architecture designed to remove occlusions on Gaussians.
+Finally, we evaluate and visualize the results obtained from our model.